Are the Schools in Your State Teaching Children to Read?

 The third obvious implication is that some schools substantially exceed the performance of their demographic peers while others fall well short.
 These differences in outcomes frequently (but not always) represent important differences in the effectiveness of the school’s reading instruction program.

 A wealth of evidence suggests that the early use of intensive, skill-focused reading instruction could enable the vast majority of at-risk children to reach grade level by 3rd grade.
 Click here for ECF’s recommendations.

 The data displayed in each chart is downloaded from public sources.
 Click the “About this Chart” link at the upper right for details and sources.

-Each state has its own tests and score interpretation system, so the proficiency percentages seen in ECF’s charts cannot be compared from state to state.
+Note that most states do not make the school performance data for a given school year publicly available until the midpoint of the next school year.
+Also be aware that each state has its own tests and score interpretation system, so the proficiency percentages seen in ECF’s charts cannot be compared from state to state.